ComScore

 But now that I’m older (and wiser?
 Sure, let’s go with that), I’ve realized that finding strong female characters who happened to be moms, well, that wasn’t so easy.
 There was the saccharine, sweet variety (Goody-Two-shoes Annie Camden from 7th Heaven), the totally clueless (I’m sorry, Barbara Mack, but how did you not know that your daughter could shoot electricity from her fingers?) or the nagging wife cliché (no lack of examples there).

 But with both Halloween and an election on the horizon (psst: Here's how to check if you're registered to vote), I’m making a case for why the matriarch of the spookiest family around is the role model we all needed—then, now and into the future.
-I’m talking, of course, about the creepy, kooky, mysterious and, yes, totally kickass Morticia Addams, played by the fabulous Anjelica Huston in The Addams Family and its sequel, Addams Family Values.
+I’m talking, of course, about the creepy, kooky, mysterious and, yes, totally kickass Morticia Addams, played by the fabulous Anjelica Huston in The Addams Family and its sequel, Addams Family Values (and most recently by Catherine Zeta-Jones in the Netflix hit series Wednesday).

 A healthy attitude toward sex aside, Morticia and Gomez could also teach a class in family values.
 They share child-rearing responsibilities (like both making an appearance at the dreaded school play), come together as a team in times of crisis (like when Uncle Fester returns home after being lost in the Bermuda triangle for 25 years) and make time for their shared interests (death, dance and demons) as well as their separate ones (you know, like gardening and black magic).

-And perhaps this is what it all boils down to: Morticia is multi-faceted.
+Perhaps this is what it all boils down to: Morticia is multi-faceted.
 She’s sexy, she’s maternal, she’s independent and she’s weird.
-And it’s thanks to this dimensionality that both films so easily pass the Bechdel test.
+And it’s thanks to this dimensionality that both films and the Netflix series so easily pass the Bechdel test.
 Reminder: The Bechdel test requires that at least two women converse with one another about something other than a man.
 So, whether it’s talk of murder, family history, witchcraft or gardening, this one definitely fits the bill.

 And so, with both Halloween and an election on the horizon, I urge you to take a second look at this brilliant, feminist-minded mid-90s franchise.
 At the very least, you’ll learn a thing or two about spicing things up in the bedroom.